Thomas Jefferson Speaks to YOU,

 Every generation needs a new revolution.

-twenty years without such a rebellion.
-The people cannot be all, and always,
+forbid we should ever be twenty years without such a rebellion.
+The people

-will be discontented, in proportion to the importance of the facts they
+part which is wrong will be discontented, in proportion to the importance of

-misconceive.
-If they remain quiet
+the facts they misconceive.
+If they

-under such misconceptions, it is lethargy, the forerunner of death to the public liberty
+remain quiet under such misconceptions, it is lethargy, the forerunner of death to the public liberty

 The mass of mankind